younglululu/CAFE/README.md

 	-S < dir >: Save/Load calculated k-mer count binary files to the folder < dir >.
 Each input fasta file corresponds to particular model.

-	-O: < path > Output results to file at < path >.
+	-O < path >: Output results to file at < path >.

-	-T: < type > The output type as the input to downstream analysis, including: plain, [phylip](http://evolution.genetics.washington.edu/phylip.html) (as hierarchical clustering), [cytoscape](www.cytoscape.org/) (as network analysis) and mds (Multidimensional Scaling as 2D plotting).
+	-T < type >: The output type as the input to downstream analysis, including: plain, [phylip](http://evolution.genetics.washington.edu/phylip.html) (as hierarchical clustering), [cytoscape](www.cytoscape.org/) (as network analysis) and mds (Multidimensional Scaling as 2D plotting).
 E.g. -T mds.
 The default type is plain.

 > - Examples: